Hellraiser: Judgment: Plot

-In hell, Pinhead from the Cenobite sect, and the Auditor of the Stygian Inquisition are discussing how to adapt their methods of harvesting souls in the face of advancing human technology that is making the Configurations—gateways to hell—obsolete.
-Meanwhile on Earth, three detectives—brothers Sean and David Carter and Christine Egerton—investigate a serial killer known as the Preceptor, whose murders are based on the Ten Commandments.
+In Hell, Pinhead from the Cenobite sect, and the Auditor of the Stygian Inquisition are discussing how to adapt their methods of harvesting souls in the face of advancing human technology that is making the Configurations—gateways to Hell—obsolete.
+Meanwhile on Earth, three detectives—brothers Sean and David Carter, and Christine Egerton—investigate a serial killer known as the Preceptor, whose murders are based on the Ten Commandments.

 A connection with one of the victims leads the detectives to Karl Watkins, a local criminal who went missing near an abandoned house.
-Sean goes there and loses consciousness, waking up in the Stygian Inquisition's domain in hell.
+Sean goes there and loses consciousness, waking up in the Stygian Inquisition's domain in Hell.
 As the Inquisition prepares to hand down a verdict on Sean for his sins, the angel Jophiel intervenes and tells them to release him.
 Sean escapes the realm with a stolen puzzle box, and the Auditor requests Pinhead's guidance on the matter.
-Sean and his brother return to search the house, finding no trace of hell or the Inquisition.
-That night he is haunted by visions of the Cenobites and hell's denizens, who promise "judgment and redemption" to anyone who opens the box.
+Sean and David return to search the house, finding no trace of Hell or the Inquisition.
+That night he is haunted by visions of the Cenobites and Hell's denizens, who promise "judgment and redemption" to anyone who opens the box.

-Sean and Christine go to the coroner's office and find that a cell phone of one of the Preceptor's victims was stored in her body, recording her final location with its GPS.
+Sean and Christine go to the coroner Hodge's office and find that a cell phone of one of the Preceptor's victims was stored in her body, recording her final location with its GPS.
 They find the Preceptor's hideout, where Sean incapacitates Christine and reveals himself as the killer.
-David deduces the Preceptor's identity and meets with the coroner to find the building.
+David deduces the Preceptor's identity and meets with Hodges to find the building.
 Upon arrival, Sean disarms David and reveals that he is holding his wife Alison hostage, outraged that she had an affair.
 He forces David and Alison to open the box at gunpoint, summoning the Cenobites and opening a gateway to their realm.

-Aware that someone from hell would come to collect his soul after his initial escape, Sean attempts to offer Alison and David to Pinhead.
-Pinhead tells him they will be dealt with for opening the box but, because a separate faction of hell wanted his soul, no deal will be made.
+Aware that someone from Hell would come to collect his soul after his initial escape, Sean attempts to offer Alison and David to Pinhead.
+Pinhead tells him they will be dealt with for opening the box, but because a separate faction of Hell wanted his soul, no deal will be made.
 The Auditor appears, telling Sean the Inquisition has found him guilty of his sins.
-Jophiel intervenes again and protests to Pinhead and the Auditor that Sean is part of heaven's plan to instill fear into sinners.
+Jophiel intervenes again and protests to Pinhead and the Auditor that Sean is part of Heaven's plan to instill fear into sinners.
 Pinhead arranges for Christine to kill Sean, and spitefully dispatches Jophiel.
-As punishment, God expels Pinhead from hell and forces him to walk the earth as a mortal man.
-In a post-credits scene, a group of Mormon missionaries in Germany approach a house and are captured by the Stygian Inquisition.
+As punishment, God banishes Pinhead to earth, tormented by the want of suffering.
+In a post-credits scene, a group of Mormon missionaries in Germany approach a house and are answered by The Auditor.